aedenj/apache-flink-starter/README.md

 ## Up & Running

-With Docker installed, we will need a few external docker networks to run the various containers on.
+With Docker installed, we will need a few external docker networks to operate the various containers.
 Run `docker network create flink-net` and `docker network create kafka-net`.
 If you recieve an already exists message for either of these commands you're good to go.

 Now let's clone the repo and fire up our system,

 ```
 git clone git@github.com:aedenj/apache-flink-starter.git ~/projects/apache-flink-starter
-cd ~/projects/apache-flink-starter;./gradlew build; docker-compose up
+cd ~/projects/apache-flink-starter;./gradlew build; docker-compose -f docker/kafka-cluster.yml up
 ```

 Now you have a single node Kafka cluster with various admin tools to make life a little easier.
 See the [Kafka cluster repo](https://github.com/aedenj/kafka-cluster-starter) for its operating details.

 ## Running Your App

+The sample job in this repo reads from a topic named `source` and writes to a topic named `destination`.
-There are a couple of ways of running your job depending on what you're trying to accomplish.
+There are a couple of ways of running this job depending on what you're trying to accomplish.

 First, let's setup the kafka topics needed by the Flink job.
-Assumming you setup the Run,
+Assumming you setup the [aliases here](https://github.com/aedenj/kafka-cluster-starter#common-tasks) run,

 ```
 kafkacreatetopic broker-1:19092 1 1 source;